vaibhavk97/AmAlert/README.md

-main-channel : The channel on your workspace where you will receive the main alerts. error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly. fail_delay : The time for pausing in between sending the requests.
+main-channel : The channel on your workspace where you will receive the main alerts. error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly. fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban).
 ```
 you can get the slack token for your workspace from here : https://goo.gl/duqpz5.
-remember that if this is set too low . you have high chances of getting banned by amazon.

 The details for products are also held in json format in the `data.json` file.
 The fields are as follows
 ```